nautobot/nautobot-app-bgp-models/docs/models.md

 ### PeerEndpoint

-PeerEndpoint records are created when Peering instance is created.
+PeerEndpoint records are created when the Peering instance is created.

-This model represents the configuration of a single device with respect to a single BGP peering.
+This model represents the configuration of a single device for a single BGP peering.

-Note that in the case of an external peering (connection with an ISP or Transit Provider), there is no need to create and model provider's `Device` object.
-However, as a minimum `PeerEndpoint` (representing provider's side of `Peering`) created during `Peering` object creation, will have to store IP Address and ASN.
+Note that in the case of an external peering (connection with an ISP or Transit Provider), there is no need to create and model the provider's `Device` object.
+However, as a minimum `PeerEndpoint` (representing the provider's side of `Peering`) created during `Peering` object creation, will have to store IP Address and ASN.

 `PeerEndpoint` model has a mandatory FK to a BGP Routing Instance (`BGPRoutingInstance`) record, an optional foreign-key relationship to a `PeerGroup`, and additional keys including: